The Burkhart-Spiegel family

 Asher grew up in suburban Philadelphia and was pursuing a sociology degree when the organic garden at the community where he was completing a civil rights related internship caught his attention.
 He has worked on farms ever since, primarily in vegetable production although he has tried his hand at pruning apples, milking cows, and university based agricultural research.
 He has a degree in Environmental Conservation from the University of New Hampshire.

-Klara is 9 years old and loves swimming, gymnastics, reading and spending time with friends.
-Astrid is 6 years old and loves making people laugh and playing in the farm fields.
+Klara is 10 years old and loves dance, reading and spending time with friends.
+Astrid is 7 years old and loves making people laugh and playing in the farm fields.

 Common Thread Farm Apprentices 2016